kaihime-shorai/Backup-Tools-For-Shapes.inc/README.md

 4. Customize your theme colors or use the **Light/Dark Mode toggle**.
 5. Upload your raw chat transcript `.txt` file and click **Open Styled Reader**.

+### Optional: Backing Up Your Shape's Knowledge Base
+Separate from the chat-story workflow above, this tool lets you back up everything on your Shape's Knowledge page — General, Commands, Relationships, and any custom tabs — into one JSON file.
+Handy to run alongside Part 1 if you want a full backup of both your conversations *and* your Shape's memory/persona data.

+1. Launch the guide here: **[📚 Open the Knowledge Base Exporter](Knowledge%20Base%20Exporter.html)**
+2. On your Shape's Knowledge page, open your browser console and paste in the script.
+3. Capture each tab one at a time, then download the combined file.

 ---

 ## Key Reader Features